Master of Fine Arts

 • Planning and implementation of culturally educational projects

 A significant component of the programme’s concept is to support you in developing and pursuing your own course of study.
-For this purpose, when you apply for the programme, you should include a project proposal on a topic that you would like to develop and work on intensively throughout the period of your studies.
-The topic can be purely artistic or focus on aspects of social art or art mediation.
+For this purpose, when you apply for the programme, you should include a proposal for an artistic project on a topic that you would like to develop and work on intensively throughout the period of your studies.
 You pursue and realise your individual project parallel to your studies.

 Students from all disciplines learn together in the Studium Generale, an essential part of all degree courses at Alanus University.
 In the lectures and seminars of this cultural studies programme, current social phenomena are discussed as well as philosophical issues and topics in art history.

 Study trips and international projects take place regularly.

 Students can also acquire their master's degree in a part-time course.
 In the case of part-time studies, the study content is taught as part of regular seminars and events and spread over the duration of 8 semesters.

 Proof of completion of a higher education degree in fine arts of at least three years' duration, leading to a Bachelor of Fine Arts or equivalent degree such as an Akademiebrief or arts diploma.

 Admission to the programme is also possible for candidates who do not proceed to the Master's programme directly after a previous programme.
 These candidates must have completed a higher education degree in applied arts, e.g., design, art therapy, art education or similar.
 Any prior Bachelor degree programme must have a standard period of study of at least three years and require 110 CP to be obtained in art practice.
 Should these CP not have been (fully) obtained, candidates are permitted to post-qualify.